ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

   access tokens can use URICrypt to obfuscate the underlying resource location while maintaining routability.

-* Multi-Tenant Systems: In systems where multiple tenants share infrastructure, URICrypt can isolate tenant data while allowing shared components to be processed efficiently.
+* Multi-tenant Systems: In systems where multiple tenants share infrastructure, URICrypt can isolate tenant data while allowing shared components to be processed efficiently.

-* Privacy-Preserving Analytics: URICrypt can complement IPCrypt
+* Privacy-preserving Analytics: URICrypt can complement IPCrypt
   {{!I-D.draft-denis-ipcrypt}}.
 Together, they enable systems to perform analytics on encrypted network flows and resource access patterns without exposing sensitive information about either the network